LLANIDLOES BOWLING CLUB

 If the jack has been played into the ditch and it is displaced from its position by a non-toucher, then the jack must be restored to its marked position by a player of the opposing side.

-while it is moving on the green, i.e, after it has been struck by a
+from its course while it is moving on the green, i.e, after it has been

-bowl, the captain of the opposing side can choose one of 3 courses of
+struck by a bowl, the captain of the opposing side can choose one of

 He has a similar choice should the jack be disturbed by an opponent when it is at rest on the green or in the ditch.